What Goes when You’re Really Selling a Kitchen and Bath Installation Business

 Your Reputation

-The biggest part of your name is your reputation.
-The buyer wants your business because it is steady or better yet growing, and you already have a good reputation in your community.
+The most significant part of your name is your reputation.
+The buyer wants your business because it is steady or, better yet, growing.
+You already have a good reputation in your community.
 If they wanted to start with a new name, they would probably start their own business from scratch.

 Your Contact Information

-Your phone number is also very important.
-It is how people reach you, and it is likely on marketing materials, business cards, and advertisements already.
-The same is true of your website, your email addresses, at least your general ones, and even your fax line.
+Your phone number is also significant.
+It is how people reach you, and it is likely already reflected in marketing materials, business cards, and advertisements.
+The same is true of your website, email addresses (at least your general ones), and even your fax line.

 Why is this important?
-Because for people to continue to contact your kitchen and bath installation business, including repeat customers and those they refer, your contact information needs to stay the same.
+For people to continue contacting your kitchen and bath installation business, including repeat customers and those they refer, your contact information must remain consistent and accurate.

 Equipment and Assets

 The trucks you own, the equipment you have, all of those things go along with your business.
 While employees may have their own sets of tools, there are likely shared tools that stay with each crew.
-These types of things go with your business.
+These types of things are essential to your business.

 This should be especially true of safety items and other training materials.
 This also includes shop space and real estate, whether you own that space or the new owner will take over your lease.
 In that case, be sure your landlord meets your buyer and approves of them continuing your business there.

-Usually, this includes phones, computers, and other office items as well unless your deal stipulates otherwise.
+Typically, this includes phones, computers, and other office supplies, unless your deal stipulates otherwise.
 A buyer will have certain expectations, so be sure that you understand them.

 Current Inventory

-While you might not keep a lot of things on hand, you probably have some standard sinks, tubs, and other plumbing items you need on almost every job.
-These things all go with your business as well, so be sure that your inventory is current and correct.
+While you may not keep a lot of items on hand, you likely have some standard sinks, tubs, and other plumbing supplies that you need for almost every job.
+These things also apply to your business, so ensure that your inventory is current and accurate.
 Be sure it is updated whenever you make an order or use something on a job during the sales process.

-Often the valuation of your inventory is one of the last things you do when preparing to sell your business.
+Often, valuing your inventory is one of the last steps you take when preparing to sell your business.

 Reports and Customer Lists

 All the data you have collected goes with your business, with some exceptions.
-E-mail lists and some other records sometimes require the approval of the customer before they are transferred to a different owner in order to protect their privacy.
+Email lists and other records sometimes require customer approval before being transferred to a different owner, to protect their privacy.

-However, social media profiles and contacts and other simple prospecting lists that do not include personal information typically are just part of the sale.
-Be sure you know the law in your area before you simply hand over customer lists, though.
-You may need to email or mail a notice to those on your list or in your CRM once the business is sold so they have a chance to opt out of future contact if they wish.
+However, social media profiles, contacts, and other simple prospecting lists that do not include personal information are typically just part of the sale.
+Be sure to familiarize yourself with the law in your area before simply handing over customer lists, though.
+You may need to email or mail a notice to those on your list or in your CRM once the business is sold.
+This allows them a chance to opt out of future contact if they wish.

 Cash and Debts

 This area is a little trickier.
-Sometimes your accounts simply transfer over, and the new owner not only takes possession of current customer invoices that remain unpaid but also of inventory purchases and other outstanding short-term debt as well.
+Sometimes, your accounts simply transfer over.
+The new owner not only takes possession of current customer invoices that remain unpaid but also of inventory purchases and other outstanding short-term debts.

-However, if you took on certain large debts that are long term, like working capital to run your business, you may still bear the responsibility for that debt.
-The assumption of debt and accounts payable is usually a big part of the business purchase negotiation process.
+However, if you took on certain large, long-term debts, such as working capital to run your business, you may still be responsible for that debt.
+The assumption of debt and accounts payable is typically a significant aspect of the business purchase negotiation process.

 Miscellaneous

-Each business is different, so there might be a number of things that you would not normally think of that are a part of the sale of your kitchen and bath installation business.
+Each business is different, so there may be several things that you wouldn’t normally consider as part of the sale of your kitchen and bath installation business.
 Think of it this way: anything that has the business name on it, that the business owns, or that is essential to the operation of the business generally goes with it.

-That’s the key to all of these things, getting a good business valuation so you know how much you can sell it for.
-If you are in the Sacramento area and looking to sell your business, contact Rogerson business Services today.
+That’s the key to all of these things: getting a reasonable business valuation so you know how much you can sell it for.
+If you are in the Sacramento area and looking to sell your business, contact Rogerson Business Services today.
 We can help you through the entire process until you find the right buyer for your kitchen and bath installation business.